-The Good Country Index placed Sweden on top of a list of the world’s “goodest” countries last week, but how exactly has this been determined?
+The ‘Good Country Index’ placed Sweden on top of a list of the world’s ‘goodest’ countries last week.
+But what does that mean?…

-Now, ranking 163 nations by their contribution to the global community in terms of prosperity, well-being, health and equality, the Good County Index, an invention of policy advisor Simon Anholt, has announced that Sweden is the world’s “goodest” country, followed by its neighbour Denmark, the Netherlands and the UK.
+Scandinavia constantly tops worldwide surveys for well-being.
+Norway is officially the world’s happiest country this year, taking over from Denmark last year, and every Nordic nation lies in the top ten.
+Now, after ranking 163 nations’ contribution to the global community in terms of prosperity, well-being, health and equality, the Good County Index, a pet-project of policy advisor Simon Anholt, announced that Sweden is the world’s ‘goodest’ country, followed by its neighbour Denmark, the Netherlands and the UK.
 Bottom of the list are Mauritania, Equatorial Guinea and Libya.

-According to Anholt a good country is one that “successfully contributes to the good of humanity; serving the interests of its own people, but never at the expense of other populations or their natural resources.”
+According to Anholt, a good country is one that “successfully contributes to the good of humanity; serving the interests of its own people, but never at the expense of other populations or their natural resources.”

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.